 SSRI Myth or Fact: Taking an SSRI Will Change My Personality.

-It's true that taking an SSRI changes the chemistry inside your brain.
+It's true that taking an SSRI changes the way nerve cells work inside your brain.
 This causes subtle changes in the way you feel, act, and behave.

 Bottom Line: Treating depression with SSRIs may improve your mood, outlook and behavior so that you no longer feel depressed or anxious.
 This may reveal your true self and not your depressed or anxious self.